 5. Allowing the Town to move ahead on road relocation has always been the logical solution, agreed upon by all sides.

-The Nantucket Land Council looks forward to presenting this strategy in detail at the next public meeting of the Nantucket Select Board and then, hopefully with the Board’s support, as a warrant article at the next town meeting.
+The Nantucket Land & Water Council looks forward to presenting this strategy in detail at the next public meeting of the Nantucket Select Board and then, hopefully with the Board’s support, as a warrant article at the next town meeting.

 Said Emily Molden, Land Council Executive Director, “We are thrilled to present an alternative that benefits the Town and the entire community, saves taxpayers millions of dollars, furthers Nantucket’s resilience goals, and preserves public access to Baxter Road and historic Sankaty Lighthouse.”